aananthcn/meta-virt-rpi/README.md

    * Type 't' to see all timer queues.
  * Type `'CTRL-a' three times` to go back to domain 0 (Linux).
    * Type `htop` to know the resources allocated to domain 0 (Linux)
-   * *You will that only 481 MB of RAM is allocated for domain 0, this is because Xen 4.13.0 supports only 1 GB of RAM on RPi4.
+   * *You will notice that only 481 MB of RAM is allocated for domain 0, this is because Xen 4.13.0 supports only 1 GB of RAM on RPi4.
 I saw someone has submitted a patch for supporting more than 1 GB RAM in 4.13.2.
 Those are my next steps to work.*
  * Happy hacking!